 The Audit Committee is also responsible for the review of the Bank's whistleblowing policy as well as any concerns, including anonymous complaints, which staff may in confidence raise about possible improprieties in matters of financial reporting or other matters.
 The whistleblowing policy and procedures for raising such concerns are disclosed and clearly communicated to employees.
 The Committee will ensure such concerns are independently investigated and followed up on.
-If it is found that there has been fraud, appropriate remedial action will be taken and the Audit Committee updated regularly on its status.
+If the case escalated is found to be substantiated, appropriate action will be taken and the Audit Committee updated regularly on its status.
 The whistleblower's interests will be safeguarded at all times, including a right to appeal to the Audit Committee if reprisals are taken against him.